emilianoyoung/ai/_posts/_archive/2019-12-17-why-silicon-valley-has-its-sights-set-on-the-uk-as-its-european-driverless-car-hub.md

 ---
 category: news
 title: "Why Silicon Valley has its sights set on the UK as its European driverless car hub"
 excerpt: "Software, simulations and artificial intelligence are seen as increasingly vital to the future of safer autonomous vehicles.
-And it is this field - building sufficiently intelligent ‘brains’ for driverless cars so they are smart enough to make ..."
+And it is this field – building sufficiently intelligent \"brains\" for driverless cars so they are smart enough to make decisi ..."
 publishedDateTime: 2019-12-17T07:07:00Z
 sourceUrl: https://www.telegraph.co.uk/technology/2019/12/17/silicon-valley-has-sights-set-uk-european-driverless-car-hub/
 ampUrl: https://www.telegraph.co.uk/technology/2019/12/17/silicon-valley-has-sights-set-uk-european-driverless-car-hub/amp/